 Credit cards make so much of our financial lives easier and more convenient.
 We use them to pay for groceries, retail merchandise, and online purchases, and payment isn’t due until the bill arrives in our mailboxes (or email inboxes).

 Gas credit cards come with the added benefit of helping us earn rewards and discounts on our gasoline purchases.
-However, it’s important to note that there are two different types of cards that fall into this category: general rewards credit cards that offer bonus rewards points on gas station purchases and branded store cards you can only use at specific gas stations.
+However, it’s important to note there are two different types of cards that fall into this category: general rewards credit cards that offer bonus rewards points on gas station purchases; and branded store cards you can only use at specific gas stations.
 Let’s look at the advantages and disadvantages of both.

 Benefits of Gas Credit Cards

 The main benefit of gas credit cards is that they offer rewards or discounts for gas purchases.
 Some gas credit cards are also traditional credit cards offered by card networks such as Visa, Mastercard, or American Express—meaning you can use them to earn rewards on other purchases you make.

 While rewards programs vary, gas station credit cards tend to offer up to 3% back on gas station purchases you make with your card.
 If you commute long distances to and from work, it’s easy to see how this could benefit you.
 After all, spending, say, $500 per month on gas—or $6,000 per year—would net you $180 in cash rewards annually at the 3% rate.

 Other benefits of gas credit cards could include: